Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

   48.7102   40.2324
 ```

-We can reject the Null Hypothesis because the p-value is smaller than the significance level (equal to 0,05).In this case, there is a high probability to exist a significant difference between the sample means.
-For our data, there is statistical evidence showing EV flights delays more than B6 flights.
+We can reject the Null Hypothesis because the p-value is smaller than the significance level (equal to 0,05).In this case, there is a high probability of a significant difference between the sample means to exist.
+For our data, there is statistical evidence showing EV flight delays more than B6 flights.

 It is possible to prove this with a graphical approach.
 I mean, let's first see our data when we filtered the columns "carrier" and "arr_delay", without dividing it in "B6" and "EV":